daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/preregistration_oftw_pre_gt.md

 \\

-Exploratory: what factors (especially gender, university/student status, university subject) predict which treatment leads to greater donation (incidence and amount).
+Exploratory: what factors (especially gender, university/student status, university subject) predict which treatment leads to greater donation (incidence and amount)

+Note that our partner is planning to use this trial to inform future trials and experiments, particular for the 'Giving Tuesday' season itself.
+.

 #### Power calculations